VNTANA-3D/viewer-demo/README.md

 This package comes with three scripts, each demonstrating different aspects of the viewer:

 - `simple` - adds the viewer to a web page, and sets it up to display a 3d model with the environment map through the attribute interface,
-- `integration` - fetches data from VNTANA Platform and applies it to the viewer through the property interface,
+- `live-public` - fetches data from VNTANA Platform and applies it to the viewer through the property interface,
-- `internal` - similar to `integration`, but loads data for Live Internal model instead of Live Public.
+- `live-internal` - similar to `live-public`, but loads data for Live Internal model instead of Live Public.
 - `hotspots` - built off the `simple` solution, this loads a local asset and pulls hotspot data from memory to create generic hotspots.

 The accompanying `npm` package doesn't need any prior installation.
-In order to run the scripts it suffices to execute `npm run simple` or `npm run integration` from the package’s root directory.
+In order to run the scripts it suffices to execute `npm run simple` or `npm run live-public` from the package’s root directory.
 Both scripts run the `http-server` and open the corresponding page in the browser.

 All examples utilize the styles in the shared directory: